Exploring Selective Layer Fine-Tuning in Federated Learning: Experiments

-\paragraph{Datasets \& Models} We conduct a series of experiments on several widely-used image classification datasets, including CIFAR-10~\cite{cifar10} and DomainNet~\cite{domainnet}, text classification dataset, i.e., XGLUE-NC~\cite{xglue}, and five benchmark question-answering (QA) datasets, including SCIQ~\cite{sciq}, OpenbookQA~\cite{openbookqa}, PIQA~\cite{piqa}, ARC-Easy and ARC-Challenge~\cite{arc} datasets, as summarized in~\cref{appendix:task}.
-As for the splitting of datasets, inspired by previous studies~\cite{non_iid_survey, client-acl}, we consider two commonly observed data heterogeneity among clients: (i) {\it Label skew}: adopting Dirichlet distribution to allocate data samples of the CIFAR-10 dataset; (ii) {\it Feature skew}: adopting naturally domain shift on the DomainNet, XGLUE-NC, and QA datasets.
+As for the splitting of datasets, inspired by previous studies~\citep{non_iid_survey, client-acl}, we consider two commonly observed data heterogeneity among clients: (i) {\it Label skew}: adopting Dirichlet distribution to allocate data samples of the CIFAR-10 dataset; (ii) {\it Feature skew}: adopting naturally domain shift on the DomainNet, XGLUE-NC, and QA datasets.
 Specifically, each QA dataset is equally divided into two subsets, with each client possessing one subset of samples from one of the five datasets.
-We adopt the CLIP model~\cite{clip} for image classification tasks and the multi-lingual \xlmroberta~\cite{xlm-roberta} model on the XGLUE-NC dataset.
-In addition, we train a \llama~\cite{llama} model on the QA dataset.
+We adopt the CLIP model~\citep{clip} for image classification tasks and the multi-lingual \xlmroberta~\citep{xlm-roberta} model on the XGLUE-NC dataset.
+In addition, we train a \llama~\citep{llama} model on the QA dataset.

-\paragraph{Server \& Clients} In the experiments, we set up an FL system with a central server and $N=100$ clients.
+\textbf{Server \& Clients \ } In the experiments, we set up an FL system with a central server and $N=100$ clients.
 In each training epoch, the server randomly selects a subset of $20$ clients, and broadcasts the up-to-date model to these clients for local training.
 Besides, there are $N=10$ clients in the QA task and five clients are randomly chosen for training in each epoch.
 The resource budgets of clients are limited, which are quantified as the maximum number of layers they can fine-tune in the local training.
 For example, we use $R_i=1$ to indicate that the resource of client $i$ cannot afford fine-tuning more than 1 layer.
 The resource budgets can be identical or heterogeneous among clients.